Drug information provided by: Merative, Micromedex®

 Symptoms of hypoglycemia can differ from person to person.
 It is important that you learn your own signs of low blood sugar so that you can treat it quickly.
 It is a good idea also to check your blood sugar to confirm that it is low.

 Tell someone to take you to your doctor or to a hospital right away if the symptoms do not improve after eating or drinking a sweet food.
-Do not try to drive yourself.
+Do not try to drive, use machines, or do anything dangerous until you have eaten a sweet food.

 If it becomes necessary to inject glucagon, a family member or friend should know the following: